 - a.
-Athletics All athletes, cheerleaders, and dance team members are required to pay an athletic participation fee as determined by Dickinson Public Schools. - 1.
+Athletics all athletic participants or any other sponsored activity are required to register for their sport online at www.dickinson-ar.rschooltodav.com - 1.
 Athletic fees are based upon the grade level of the student, not the level at which they participate.
-For example, an 8th grade student participating on a high school team would pay the junior high fee, not the high school fee. - 2.
-Fees for club funded sports (swimming and hockey) are determined by each club. - b.
-Other Activities All non-athletic activity participants are required to pay a participation fee as determined by Dickinson Public Schools.
-This fee is in addition to any state and national dues for each activity group. - c.
-All Activities
+For example, an 8th grade student participating on a high school team would pay the middle school fee, not the high school fee. - 2.
+Fees for club funded sports, such as soccer and hockey, are determined by each club. - b.
+Other Extracurricular Activities such as: FFA, Drama, Student Congress, Speech, Skills USA, FBLA and TSA.
+All non-athletic activity participants are required to pay a participation fee, this fee can be paid on MySchoolBucks.com This fee is in addition to any state and national dues for each activity group. - c.
+All Activities -